Scott Schwab

-Scott Joseph Schwab (born July 9, 1972) is an American politician serving as the 32nd Secretary of State of Kansas.
-He served as a member of the Kansas House of Representatives, representing the 49th district, from 2009 to 2019.
-He also served as Speaker pro tempore of the Kansas House of Representatives from 2017 to 2019.
-In November 2018, he was elected Kansas Secretary of State.
-He is a candidate in the 2026 Kansas gubernatorial election.
+Scott Joseph Schwab (born July 9, 1972) is an American politician serving as the 32nd secretary of state of Kansas since 2019.
+A member of the Republican Party, Schwab previously served as a member of the Kansas House of Representatives, representing the 49th district.
+He was a candidate in the 2026 Kansas gubernatorial election but did not advance from the Republican primary.

 Early life

 In 1994, Schwab earned a Bachelor of Arts from Fort Hays State University.
 After college, he worked as an agent for the Kansas Farm Bureau until 1999.
 He worked in the sales field until 2010, and then became the executive vice president of CompDME.

 Political career

 Kansas House of Representatives

 Schwab began serving as a member of the Kansas House of Representatives in June 2003.
 In 2004, he won the primary in the Republican district with 69.1% of the vote against Shannon Giles.

 In 2006, he chose to run in the Republican primary for the 3rd congressional district, a seat held at that time by four-term Democratic incumbent Dennis Moore.
 Schwab faced banker Chuck Ahner of Overland Park, Thomas Scherer of Merriam and Paul Showen of Shawnee.
-Ahner won the 3rd District primary with 51.9% to Schwab's 32.5% of the vote.
+Schwab lost the primary, taking 32.5% of the vote to Ahner's 51.9%.
 Benjamin B. Hodge won the Republican primary for the District 49 seat with 52.7% of the vote, and succeeded Schwab in the state House.
+However, Hodge resigned before the end of his term, and Schwab was appointed to finish out the session.

 In 2008, Schwab ran again for his old 49th District seat, was unopposed in the primary, and defeated Democrat Kristi Boone in the general election.